1. May high school students attend?

 4. Is our delegation required to stay at the host hotel?

 NMUN•NY: No, delegations can stay wherever they choose.
-However, each year NMUN negotiates competitive New York City rates at the conference hotels where the conference occurs.
-There will be a facility fee assessed to any school that chooses not to stay at the conference hotel.
+However, there will be a facility use fee assessed to any school that chooses not to stay at the conference hotels.
+NMUN negotiates competitive New York City rates at the conference hotels.
 For additional information, please check the New York Hotel Information page.

 NMUN often offers unique international programs.
 Please check the hotel page for your conference to see NMUN’s housing recommendations/requirements.

 » Registration Questions